Who are they?

-The Community Cloth currently serves refugee women artisans from Bhutan, Burma, Iraq and Rwanda.
+The Community Cloth currently serves refugee women artisans from Bhutan, Burma, Iraq, Sudan, The Democratic Republic of the Congo and Rwanda.

 Get to know a few of the artisans participating in The Community Cloth!

-Nar stands around joking with a few friends as they feast on Chinese take-out in a two room apartment at Sun Blossom Mountain, a cheerful if somewhat sketchy apartment complex that is home to hundreds of international refugees who have resettled in Southwest Houston.
-Sitting in chairs against the wall, two of Nar’s Bhutanese colleagues knit and chat, while the women in the next room engage in the traditional art of Karenni weaving.
+Nar joked with a few friends as they feasted on Chinese take-out in a two-room apartment at Sun Blossom Mountain, a cheerful if somewhat sketchy apartment complex that is home to hundreds of international refugees resettled in Southwest Houston.
+In chairs by the wall, Nar’s Bhutanese colleagues knitted while chatting, and, next door, women engaged in the traditional art of Karenni weaving.

 Devi was born in Bhutan, a small not-well-known South Asian country.
-She is 26 years old, has been married four years and has an adorable 10-month old daughter, appropriately named Angel.
+She is 31 years old, has been married nine years and has an adorable six-year old daughter, appropriately named Angel.
 Devi’s middle name, “Maya”, means “Love” in Nepali, her native language.
 She has an innocent, warm face and beautiful smile that matches her name – but life has not been easy for this young woman.

 In 1990, the Royal Government of Bhutan began an initiative to create a unified society.
 This new society restricted freedom of religion, required everyone to dress in traditional garb worn in Northern Bhutan, and removed the Nepali language from schools, along with a variety of other measures.
 In response, the Bhutanese Nepali ethnic minority in Southern Bhutan held public protests, which were answered with violence, rape, groundless arrests, and forced migration.
 By the end of 1992, more than 120,000 Bhutanese Nepali were forced to flee to refugee camps in Nepal.